Xetera/odd-eye/README.md

 In theory, to get around this, a client should be able to try loading multiple resources from the fingerprinting server at the same time to normalize the browser inconsistencies.
 I haven't been able to get this behavior to work though.

-#### HTTP2
+#### Client support
 Clients that don't support http2 can only receive limited fingerprint information.
 This should be taken into account when analyzing fingerprints on the service-side.

-#### TLS
-All connecting clients must support TLS.
+All connecting clients must also support TLS.
 This is already something that should be enforced, but can make testing a little more tedious working with self-signed certificates.

 #### Reliability
 None of these metrics are a silver bullet to detecting bots.
 There are going to be plenty of false positives as browsers change their behaviors and false negatives as your site becomes a bigger target for the red team (👋).
 Fingerprinting is just a piece of the abuse detection puzzle.
 The goal is to make automation as frustrating and expensive as possible, not impossible.